mjheitland/tfeksebs/README.md

 * for both subnets, auto-assign public ip4 address

-* add a security group for this VPC with port 443 open for all traffic (0.0.0.0/0) in the new VPC
+* add a security group for this VPC with port 443 (https) and 2049 (EFS) open for all traffic (0.0.0.0/0) in the new VPC

 ```
 cd 1_network